augustorosa/tmu-geo-lab-nov17/README.md

 ## Notes

 - The lab uses data from Snowflake Marketplace (OpenStreetMap New York data)
-- All distances are calculated in meters using great-circle distance
+- GEOGRAPHY distances are calculated in meters using great-circle distance (spherical geometry)
+- GEOMETRY distances are calculated in the units of the coordinate system (planar/Euclidean geometry)
 - The lab assumes you're working in the Snowflake web interface (Worksheets)
 - Make sure you have ACCOUNTADMIN role to access Marketplace data
+- The GEOMETRY section is an add-on that can be completed after mastering GEOGRAPHY concepts

 ## Troubleshooting